mohamedelawakey/X_O_Game/README.md

 ## Objectives:
 The primary goal of this project is to:
-- Provide an interactive command-line Tic-Tac-Toe experience.
+- Provide an interactive command-line Tic-Tac-Toe experiencee.
 - Apply OOP principles to structure the game efficiently.
 - Ensure code readability and maintainability using clean code practices.
 - Implement a user-friendly interface with input validation.

 ## Features:
 - **Two-player mode:** Players enter their names and choose unique symbols.
 - **Turn-based gameplay:** Players take turns selecting positions on the board.
 - **Win and draw detection:** The game checks for a winner or a tie after each move.